phillipsj/phillipsj/input/posts/creating-seams.md

 ## Software Seams

 There are many different techniques and tools that help to create these seams.
 Design patterns like the [Gang of Four](http://amzn.to/2qvPC58) or [SOLID](https://goo.gl/8cfmsN) principles to name a couple.
-Below I will go into more details
+Below I will go into more detail.

 ### Design Patterns